yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 > **All your environments are belong to it**
 >
-> Note that we've only set the PATH environment variable inside this snippet, but packages usually have access to a whole lot of extra environment variables (more details [here](https://docs.npmjs.com/misc/scripts#environment)).
+> Note that we've only set the `PATH` environment variable inside this snippet, but packages usually have access to a whole lot of extra environment variables (more details [here](https://docs.npmjs.com/misc/scripts#environment)).
 They are rarely used, but if you plan to write a package manager then you'll have to make sure that you actually define them one way or the other.

 Now, calling our linker function will install everything we need on the filesystem!
-Better yet, all build scripts will be run correctly, meaning you will end up with a working node_modules!
+Better yet, all build scripts will be run correctly, meaning you will end up with a working `node_modules` directory!
 Good job!
-Next chapter will be about performance, now things start to get interesting.
+Our next chapter will be about performances, things will now start to get really interesting.

 * * *

 ## Chapter 6 - Lord of the Optimization

 Our package manager is working!
 However, you may notice something ...
-Because we're not taking advantage of Node's resolution algorithm, and because we don't try to remove duplicates from our package tree, we might end up with a really huge node_modules folder!
-You might think that it's not that much of an problem, but it has proven to [cause issues in the past](https://scottaddie.com/2015/08/16/npm-vs-windows-max_path-limitation/).
+Because we're not taking advantage of Node's resolution algorithm, and because we don't try to remove duplicates from our package tree, we might end up with a really huge `node_modules` folder!
+You might think that it's not that much of a problem, but it has proven to [cause issues in the past](https://scottaddie.com/2015/08/16/npm-vs-windows-max_path-limitation/).
 For example, on most Windows installations, paths have a hard limit of 260 characters.
 For packages that are deeply nested, this limit is often exceeded and it breaks things.
-Fortunately, Node's resolution algorithm help us by allowing us to move the dependencies lower in the tree, as long as there is no conflict.
+Fortunately, Node's resolution algorithm help us by allowing us to move the dependencies lower in the tree, as long as there is no conflicts.

 So let's go!
 Our job in this chapter will be to decrease the number of packages that get installed on the filesystem, by any means necessary.
-However, we will do the best we can to keep our algorithm both simple and encapsulated, so that it can be easily understood by maintainers and contributors alike, and can be switched or disabled in a single line if we need to.
+However, we will also do the best we can to keep our algorithm both simple and encapsulated, so that it can be easily understood by maintainers and contributors alike, and can be switched or disabled in a single line if we need to.

 Here's a possible implementation.
 It's not perfect, but it's a good start!
 Don't be scared by its length, most of this is just comments: